HAZardous MATerials spills and decontamination

 Hazardous Material (HAZMAT) incidents are the result of a spillage of some type of chemical or substance which is unknown.
 A HAZMAT incident requires the spilled substance to be identified, neutralised, and contained, and then the affected area decontaminated.

 Although the concepts sound simple enough, in practice, these can be difficult and dangerous.
 The complexity, nature and difficulty of the incident are very hard to gauge until the spill is discovered and the substance identified.
 This is further compounded if the spill is the result of a fire or road accident, or a large volume of material is spilt.

-At any HAZMAT incident, crews must first identify the material, then isolate the area, to keep crews, and the public away from hazardous materials.
+At any HAZMAT incident, crews must isolate the area, to keep crews and the public away from hazardous materials, and identify the material.
 The 'dirty' or contaminated area is clearly separated from the 'clean' or uncontaminated area.
 One area is set aside as the decontamination area, which is used to clean any residual chemical off firefighters, once they have completed their task at the spill.